 And I was too insecure to turn down any work and the work, like that comes in seems like in seasons, in season, outta season.
 But I worked all the time, all the time.
 I was always auditioning, always getting jobs, always getting another show and I was getting worse and worse and worse.
-As far as the depression goes, it wasn’t getting better.
-Cause that’s kind of an insecure kind of job.
-Anyway you. just feel like you’re only as good as the last day you worked.
+As far as the depression goes, it wasn’t getting better beause that’s kind of an insecure kind of job.
+Anyway, you just feel like you’re only as good as the last day you worked.
 You know what I mean?

 Stormie: You were judged every day.
-What you did and how you came through and was this good or was it not?
-And, and I always judge myself so harshly that it was you.
-If I had a good filming thing where we did a, a great taping of a show or whatever, then the next morning I was really depressed, cause I didn’t know if I was ever gonna work again and then I’m going on to the next job and the next and it just, I never got better.
+What you did do and how did you come through, was this good or was it not?
+And, I always judge myself so harshly that it was you.
+If I had a good filming thing where we did a great taping of a show or whatever, then the next morning I was really depressed, cause I didn’t know if I was ever gonna work again and then I’m going on to the next job and the next and it just, I never got better.

 I just, it got worse.
 It got worse and worse and worse.
 I always thought that I, you know, if I got out of the situation with my mother got out of that, worked really hard.
 Then I could be free of all that, that didn’t happen.
 It just got worse.
 I think the older I got and not that I was getting old, but I was in my twenties.
 And at that time, if you got in your late twenties, you were, like pretty much washed up.
 You know what I mean?
 So that was always bothering me too.
 You know, that I was getting older.
 Didn’t seem to get any better.
 It wasn’t until everything in my life just collapsed.
 All of a sudden my health was bad.
 My mental health was bad.